GiFXED/Combat-Master-Mod-Manager/README.md

-> [!NOTE]
+> [!Warning]
-> This is a beta version.
-If you encounter any bugs, please report them on the GitHub repository.
+> Moving the repo to an original one as not only is https://github.com/TangenteLakai a script kiddie they also used ChatGPT to code their program.

 ## Combat Master Mod Manager